FlavScents AInsights Entry for 2-Acetyl Pyridine (CAS: 1122-62-9)

 8. Practical Insights for Formulators

-2-Acetyl pyridine is valued for its ability to impart a realistic nutty or roasted character to both flavors and fragrances.
-It synergizes well with other Maillard reaction products and can enhance the complexity of savory and sweet profiles.
-Common pitfalls include overuse, leading to an overpowering aroma, and instability under extreme conditions.
-It is often under-utilized in fragrance applications, where its unique profile can add depth and warmth.
+2-Acetyl pyridine is valued for its ability to impart a realistic roasted note, making it a staple in savory and snack flavor formulations.
+It synergizes well with other Maillard reaction products and can enhance the overall complexity of a flavor profile.
+Formulators should be cautious of its potency, as overuse can lead to an overpowering aroma.
+It is often under-utilized in fragrance applications, where it can add warmth and depth.

 Citation hooks: FlavScents; industry practice